 The Chair of the Finance Committee regularly reports to the Commission on expenditure to date, forecast outturn and projections for future years.
 These projections enable the Commission to assess the potential impact of reduced Grant-in-Aid or increased tuition fees.
-The Commission has also considered, together with the FCO representative, the impact of any changes in visa requirements for US students.
+The Commission has again considered, together with the FCO representative, the impact of any changes in visa requirements for US students.
+Relevant administrative staff have obtained OISC accreditation (Level 1).

-F D Dow Chair and Accounting Officer
+FD Dow Chair and Accounting Officer 23 June 2011